Campaigns of 1798 of the French Revolutionary Wars

+French invasion of Egypt and Syria

-At this time, Egypt was a province of the Ottoman Empire, but Napoleon viewed invading Egypt as a way to threaten British dominance in the Mediterranean Sea and threaten the British position in India, and to gain prestige for revolutionary arms.
+At this time, Egypt was a province of the Ottoman Empire, but Napoleon viewed invading Egypt as a way to threaten British dominance in the Mediterranean Sea and in India, as well as to gain prestige for revolutionary arms.

-Napoleon raised a large army including scientists and cultural experts, and sailed from Toulon on 19 May.
+Napoleon raised a large army, including scientists and cultural experts, and sailed from Toulon on 19 May.
 Stopping to capture Malta on 12 June, he landed near Alexandria on 2 July and took the city.
 Napoleon's army proceeded to march against the Mameluke armies in Cairo and met them at the Battle of the Pyramids on 21 July.
 Facing a huge army, Napoleon organized his army into squares and used his artillery to disperse the Mameluke attacks.
 The Mameluke army retreated into Syria, leaving Napoleon dominant in Egypt.

 Battle of the Nile

-However, the British were threatened by this move, and admiral Horatio Nelson rushed to the coast of Egypt.
-There, he came upon the French fleet at anchor and systematically destroyed it in the Battle of the Nile.
-Without a fleet, Napoleon's army was trapped in Egypt, and the majority would never return to France.
+However, the British responded by sending Admiral Horatio Nelson to the coast of Egypt.
+There, he came upon the French fleet at anchor and systematically destroyed it in the Battle of the Nile (also known as the Battle of Aboukir Bay).
+Without a fleet, Napoleon's army was trapped in Egypt.
 Napoleon consolidated his base in Egypt for the remainder of the year.
-However, the local population in Cairo, encouraged by the battle of the Nile and annoyed by various taxes and impositions by the French, revolted in October, killing many of the French but eventually being suppressed.
+However, the local population in Cairo, encouraged by the French defeat at the Nile and annoyed by various taxes and impositions by the French, revolted in October, killing many of the French occupiers but eventually being suppressed.
 Damage to mosques sustained during this revolt embittered the Egyptian population against the French.